Nick Cain : Ben Morgan set to fire with Telfer ‘bullet up his bum’

 Jim Telfer

-However, as he reflects on Telfer's charge, the barrell-chested Morgan does so not only having regained his place for the Tests against South Africa and in impressive style, but also looking every bit the finely-honed power athlete in this interview at the England training camp in Leeds.
+However, as he reflects on Telfer’s charge, the barrell-chested Morgan does so not only having regained his place for the Tests against South Africa and New Zealand in impressive style, but also looking every bit the finely-honed power athlete in this interview at the England training camp in Leeds.

 His response is measured, but he talks freely about the extent of his ambition since moving back to his Gloucester roots from the Scarlets last summer.